 Internationally, she is part of a global group of Young Women who are advocates for the movement Musawah.

 Faeeza’s Masters dissertation done at the University of Warwick was entitled: ‘Notions of Scholarly Religious Knowledge Authorities in Muslim Societies and Muslim Women’s Movements as Challenges to the Current Status Quo.’

-Faeeza has recently received recognition for her commitment to Lifelong Learning and Education in 2010.
+Faeeza has received recognition for her commitment to Lifelong Learning and Education in 2010.
 She was also awarded the Youth in Community and Leadership Award 2010 by the Universal Peace Federation (UPF) and the Women’s Federation for World Peace (WFWP).

 A naturally talented public speaker, she has commented in the media several times on key issues affecting Muslim women in the UK.
 This includes interviews for Sky News, BBC News, ITV news and ITV's 'This Morning'.

 Shahin is a trained Counsellor and a Muslim Chaplain at the University of Birmingham and leads key theological debates on women’s issues in the context of the Quran and Sunnah, and what it means to be a Muslim woman in 21st century Britain and Europe.
 Shahin also volunteers on a sexual violence helpline and provides training on this issue.
 As a human rights activist, Shahin has also worked in Pakistan and Afghanistan and spent 8 years in the US helping to set up and develop an international Muslim NGO. testing